atomt/acne/README.md

 See `/etc/acne/config.sample` for more options.

+Register account at the Certificate Authority.
+If the authority requires you to accept a Terms of Service, the client will supply further directions.

+    sudo acne account

 If everything is in order, you should be able to request a certificate, a -d for each domain name you want to include.

     sudo acne new example -d example.com -d www.example.com